-Figure 6.
-Narrow face calibration results
+Figure 5.
+Narrow face boundary conditions and properties

-An offset distance enables the one-dimensional model to relate accurately thermocouple temperatures by accounting for 3D conduction effects from the complex local geometry2.
+An offset distance enables the one-dimensional model to relate accurately thermocouple temperatures by accounting for 3D conduction effects from the complex local geometry.
 The difference in position between the thermocouples in the mould and in the model is called an "offset" and is the distance the thermocouple position is shifted when input to the CON1D model.